Persian Cossack Brigade: Role in the rise of Reza Shah

-With Iran in chaos and facing fragmentation there was a political vacuum in Tehran, which had no functioning government.
-It is in this context of fragmentation and disorder that Reza Khan, an officer from the Cossack Brigade, rose to power as Iran’s “man on horseback” who would save the country from chaos.
-Reza Khan had joined the Brigade when he was sixteen years old and became the first Persian to be appointed as Brigadier-General of the Brigade.
-He had risen rapidly through the ranks of the Brigade following the British purge though he had learned much from the previous Russian officers.
+Reza Khan had joined the brigade when he was sixteen years old and became the first Persian to be appointed as Brigadier-General of the brigade.
+Like most Iranians at the time, Reza Khan had no surname and only adopted the surname Pahlavi in 1925 when he became Shah.
+He had risen rapidly through the ranks of the brigade following the British purge though he had learned much from the previous Russian officers.
 On 14 January 1921, the British General Ironside chose to promote Reza Khan, who had been leading the Tabriz battalion, to lead the entire brigade.
-After General Ironside promoted Reza Khan, members of the Brigade approached Alexander Khan Setkhanian, the Chief of Staff of the Brigade, to consider opposing Reza's rise.
+After General Ironside promoted Reza Khan, members of the brigade approached Alexander Khan Setkhanian, the Chief of Staff of the brigade, to consider opposing Reza's rise.
 As Setkhanian had been fond of Reza when Reza had served under his command, Setkhanian chose not to oppose the takeover.
-About a month later, under British direction, Reza Khan led his 3,000-4,000 strong detachment of the Cossack Brigade based in Qazvin and Hamadan to Tehran in 1921 and seized the capital.
+About a month later, under British direction, Reza Khan led his 3,000–4,000 strong detachment of the Cossack Brigade based in Qazvin and Hamadan to Tehran in 1921 and seized the capital.
 With this coup Reza Khan established himself as the most powerful person in Iran.
 Although the coup was largely bloodless and faced little resistance, Setkhanian remained one of the last generals to pledge his loyalty to the new Shah.
 Seeking his assent, Reza visited Setkhanian at the Davidkhanian mansion on Sepah Street.
 While circumnavigating the pond, Setkhanian pledged his loyalty, and subsequently sat for a portrait in full regalia for the new regime.

-Reza Khan's later modernization and enlargement of the army would utilise the Cossack Brigade as its core.
+Reza Khan's later modernization and enlargement of the army would use the Cossack Brigade as its core.
 Prior to World War I the Cossack Brigade constituted, together with the Swedish-trained gendarmerie, the only truly professional military forces in Iran.
 With his expanded forces and the Cossack Brigade, Reza Khan launched military actions to eliminate separatist and dissident movements in Tabriz, Mashhad, and the Jangalis in Gilan, Simko and the Kurds.
-The Brigade, with a strength of 7,000-8,000 men at the time, was merged with the gendarmerie and other forces to form the new Iranian Army of 40,000 which would be led by Iranian officers, many of them friends and cronies of Reza Khan from his days as an officer in the Cossack Brigade.
+The brigade, with a strength of 7,000–8,000 men at the time, was merged with the gendarmerie and other forces to form the new Iranian Army of 40,000 which would be led by Iranian officers, many of them friends and cronies of Reza Khan from his days as an officer in the Cossack Brigade.
 These officers from the Cossack brigade received appointments and patronage in key positions in the new government and military.
-Using the Cossack Brigade as a springboard, Reza Khan found himself able to place himself in a position of power, centralizing the country, removing the Shah and crowning himself as new Shah, thus establishing the Pahlavi Dynasty.
+Using the Cossack Brigade as a springboard, Reza Khan found himself able to place himself in a position of power, centralizing the country, removing the Shah and crowning himself as new Shah, thus establishing the Pahlavi dynasty.
 He was then called Reza Shah.